goncalor/old-computer-log/readme.markdown

-This is a log of my efforts trying to bring a computer that seems to date from around 1993 back to life.
+This is a log of my efforts trying to bring a computer that seems to date from 1994 back to life.

 19/01/2016